 - One online class in addition to 6 classes

 LSHS students in Encore or Jazz Band will be placed into an Early Bird schedule after auditions.

 LNHS students who are eligible for early bird should request seven classes for one or both semesters.
 LNHS students in Now and Then Singers will be placed into an Early Bird schedule after auditions.

 Online Registration Instructions

 Access the Infinite Campus Portal.
-If you do not have an account set up, please contact the Dean’s’ Office.
-To begin registering, click on Registration 2018-2019.
+If you do not have an account set up, please contact the Dean’s or Student Service Office.
+To begin registering, click on Registration 2019-2020.

 Click on Course Search to access the screen, which will allow you to search for choices.

 Clicking on Go will bring up a list of all courses or you can type in the specific name of the course you wish to register for.
 Caution: Some courses may be abbreviated and when searching specific names may not come up.
 It may be advantageous to revert to “Go” for a list of all courses.

 The first step is to register for the type of schedule desired for both semesters if entering grades 10 or 11.
 Select either Traditional or Early Bird.

 Read the course description for the course selected.
 If this is the correct course, click on Request this Course.
 You may need to scroll down for this command if the course description is long.
 The course name will now appear under Requested Courses on the left.
 Do not use the Request as an Alternate button for classes you are requesting as your primary classes.